 - 1 black 1×1 plate with lamp holder

-- Attach the green leaves under the top circles, so that the leaves stick out from the circle.
+- Get the green leaves and attach them under the top circles, so that the leaves stick out from the circle.

 - Place the 1×1 red round plates on the underlying green plates, alternating with the leaves.